im-kaushal/rn-best-practices/README.md

 7. **Use Safe Area View**: Ensure content doesn't overlap system UI elements.
    - Link: [React Navigation Docs](https://reactnavigation.org/docs/handling-safe-area/)

-8. **Keyboard Avoidance**: Use Keyboard Avoidance View to adjust layout when keyboard is present.
+8. **Keyboard Avoidance**: Use the Keyboard Avoidance View to adjust the layout when the keyboard is present.
    - Link: [LogRocket Blog](https://blog.logrocket.com/keyboardawarescrollview-keyboardavoidingview-react-native/)

 9. **Code Review**: Review your code at least once before creating a pull or merge request.